v-ein/WhaddaDoo/docs/README.md

 Within my subclasses of wxPython classes, I use the same naming convention as in wxPython/wxWidgets - CamelCase method names and all.
 Otherwise such classes would quickly become a horrible mess of different styles.

 For 'pure' Python classes, however, I prefer to use the naming recommended in PEP 8.
 This might look like an unwise mix of rules in a single project; however, I do have my reasons: you can't avoid PEP 8 names because **all other** libraries, including Python itself, use them.
 Therefore I try to minimize the area where non-PEP 8 names live.

+## Python version

+I have reasons to stick to Python 3.8.
+There are places in the code that could look more elegant with a newer version of Python; however, for now I'm keeping the code compatible with 3.8.
+This may change in future.

 # License